ordina-jworks/ordina-jworks.github.io/_posts/2019-12-20-ar-signpost.md

 Mobile applications based on GPS such as Waze or Google Maps have proven to be very useful in guiding us to our destination.
 With such applications, it's easy to find your way to a destination, even in an unfamiliar city.
 However, it is still easy to get lost indoors, where GPS satellite signals are not accurately trackable for navigation applications.
-For example, I'm sure that more than one of us has been lost more than once in a shopping mall or airport looking for our way to our destination and not knowing in which direction to go, is it a frustrating situation right?
+For example, I'm sure that more than one of us has been lost more than once in a shopping mall or airport looking for our way to our destination and not knowing in which direction to go, it's a frustrating situation right?
 Well this is the problem we are trying to solve with this proof of concept (PoC) project.

 In this blogpost, I will introduce the concept of using augmented reality with the aim of creating a navigation system that can help people orient themselves and navigate within large buildings.